black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Recursion-by-Building-a-Decimal-to-Binary-Converter/README.md

 You have set the id attribute for your paragraph elements to the obj.inputVal property.

 Now, use getElementById to select the element with that attribute value, again using the obj.inputVal property.

+# Step 105
+Now that you've targeted the correct element, you can update its text after the delay you specified earlier.

+Using the .getElementById() method, set the textContent property of the targeted element equal to the msg property of the current object.